Seow Tzi Qin

 That sense of reliability, consistency and doing one’s best has followed him throughout his career and the myriad cuisines he has whipped up.
 They span quite a number, including fiery stir-fries and double boiled soups at the Cantonese Tung Lok Classics, Tandoori and Masala Indian Thali at Singapore Airlines, French entrées at the highly acclaimed Le Saint Julien and Les Amis, intense Spanish flavours at La Taperia, and Asian-European fusion at 1919 Waterboat House.

-Tzi Qin is now Chef Partner at Jiak Kim House, and also heads up and manages nine restaurants in the Brewerkz family as its Group Executive Chef.
+Tzi Qin is now Chef Partner at Jiak Kim House, and also heads up and manages nine restaurants in the Brewerkz family as its Culinary Director.
 He has brought his signature Asian-European style to the table, reimagining Brewerkz’s traditionally American bar food menu and using sustainable and locally sourced ingredients to infuse Café Iguana’s traditional Mexican street food menu with a touch of modernity.
 To Tzi Qin, food is about constant creation and reinvention, but most of all, he believes food should be — at its heart — honest and unpretentious.

 About you